 Attwood Marshall Lawyers has an experienced Thoroughbred Racing Law department led by solicitors passionate about horses.
-Commercial Litigation solicitor Georgia Taylor – an experienced dressage rider and horse owner – recently led a successful defence of a civil matter in the Magistrate’s Court of Queensland (Southport) and discusses the case here.
+Commercial Litigation Associate Georgia Taylor – an experienced dressage rider and horse owner – recently led a successful defence of a civil matter in the Magistrate’s Court of Queensland (Southport) and discusses the case here.

 Our clients were the First and Second Defendant.
 The First Defendant was the owner of the horse and the Second Defendant was the agent engaged to ride the horse and sell it on the First Defendant’s behalf.

 The Second Defendant advertised the horse for sale and engaged with the Plaintiff, the Plaintiff was the first one to see the horse.

 The Second Defendant on the vet check disclosed that the horse had no prior accidents or injuries in the seller disclosure.
 The vet had described ailments on the horse that was typical of a horse of 15 years of age.
 The buyer had declined to perform x-ray scans on the horse.